Soyuyu/mfweb/lib/mfweb/infodeck/help.markdown

 How to use this [Infodeck][]
 ================

-- Tap the question mark in the top banner to show this panel, tap it again to hide it.
+- Tap the info icon <span class = "help-icon"/> in the top banner to show this panel, tap it again to hide it.
 - Move forward and backward using the arrow buttons at the top banner.
 - If you're on a touch device then a tap on the left or right will